GONORRHEA

 How does gonorrhea affect a pregnant woman and her baby?

 If a pregnant woman has gonorrhea, she may give the infection to her baby as the baby passes through the birth canal during delivery.
-This can cause blindness, joint infection, or a life-threatening blood infection in the baby 17.
+This can cause blindness, joint infection, or a life-threatening blood infection in the baby.
 Treatment of gonorrhea as soon as it is detected in pregnant women will reduce the risk of these complications.
 Pregnant women should consult a health care provider for appropriate examination, testing, and treatment, as necessary.

 Who should be tested for gonorrhea?

 Any sexually active person can be infected with gonorrhea.
 Anyone with genital symptoms such as discharge, burning during urination, unusual sores, or rash should stop having sex and see a health care provider immediately.
+Also, anyone with an oral, anal, or vaginal sex partner who has been recently diagnosed with an STD should see a healthcare provider for evaluation.

 CDC recommends yearly gonorrhea screening for all sexually active women younger than 25 years, as well as older women with risk factors such as new or multiple sex partners, or a sex partner who has a sexually transmitted infection.